agility/gatsby-image-agilitycms/README.md

    - `npm install @agility/gatsby-image-agilitycms`
    - `yarn add @agility/gatsby-image-agilitycms`

-4. Import the AgilityImage component into the file you wish to use it on:
+4. Import the AgilityImage Component into the file you wish to use it on:
    - `import { AgilityImage } from "@agility/gatsby-image-agilitycms"`

 ### Using the AgilityImage Component